New Killer America: Commercial performance

-Reception and legacy
+Reception

-It went on to sell only approximately 100,000+ copies in the United States, a relatively low number for a major label act at the time.
-Despite this, the album was a success in Japan, becoming the twelfth highest selling album of 2001 in the country.

 AllMusic's Jeremy Ervins praised the record's "bright and intelligent approach to hard rock" and "mysterious aura", writing "The band's energy seems to be directed toward song craftsmanship; every song flows very nicely and has its own distinct vibe, while sticking to the overall concept of the album.
 The guitars tends to sound slightly dry and dull from time to time, which can relate to the lack of creative range in the heavy hard rock genre.
 New Killer America is obviously intended to quell this obstacle, as it does with much style and grace on most tracks -- especially "Sleep," a very melodic tune that, despite its title, really awakens the senses toward the end of the album."
 In their review, Guitar World stated the album "fuses brutal metallic riffs, Deftones-inspired swirl [and] impassioned growls that evoke Alice in Chains' most painful moments."
+In June 2001, Mark Padgett of the Orlando Weekly called it "a sure-footed strike, fueled by punishing power chords, touches of techno-synth and tough-guy themes." antiMusic gave the album a positive review in May 2001, stating "this album is 40+ minutes of straight ahead heavy rock.
+Melody mixed with screaming, not a bad break from the annoyance levels of today's current roster of heavy rock bands", adding "[I hope] they don't turn into the next Disturbed (or Papa Roach, or Head PE), because that would be a tremendous waste of musical talent."